 Jennifer Bohne has spent more than a decade providing supports for individuals with developmental disabilities as a caregiver, job coach, paraprofessional, supports coordinator, clinician, and SIS interviewer.
 She holds a Bachelor’s of Arts Degree in Music and Psychology from Alma College and a Master’s of Science Degree in Mental Health Counseling from Capella University.
 Jennifer is driven by a strong belief that all individuals, regardless of their strengths and challenges, are entitled to live as full citizens in our society.
 She feels privileged to have the opportunity to contribute to the use of an assessment tool that furthers this mission.
 Jennifer began her involvement with the Supports Intensity Scale at the Macomb-Oakland Regional Center, Inc. where she serves as the Director of their SIS Program as well as an interviewer and trainer.
 Jennifer currently lives near Detroit, Michigan with her husband and their lovable but high-spirited beagle.

-Christine has a Bachelor of Arts degree (major in psychology) and also a Bachelor of Music degree (both from the University of Alberta).
-She has a passion for music and feels her work as a musician compliments her work as a SIS trainer and assessor – keeps her creative juices flowing, presentation skills sharp and helps her to “think outside of the box”.
+Ms. Vriend earned a bachelor’s degree in psychology from the University of Alberta and a second bachelor’s degree in music from The Kings University in Edmonton, Alberta.
+She has a passion for music and feels her experience as a musician compliments her work as a SIS Trainer – it keeps creative juices flowing, presentation skills sharp and helps her to “think outside the box”.